 Financially savvy people know that it’s a good idea to keep a rainy day fund in cash, but unfortunately, the interest you can earn on it has been disappointing in recent years.
-The good news is there are now some better rates available if you are prepared to shop around and switch.
+The good news is there are now some better rates available if you are prepared to shop around and switch savings accounts.

 What is an interest-paying account?

 It’s any type of savings account where you can earn a return on your cash in the form of interest.
 It could be a Cash ISA, a savings account linked to your bank account, or a savings bond where you lock your money away for a few years.
 At the moment interest rates are high so there are some really great savings accounts deals as providers compete to look after your savings.

 Interest-paying accounts: the benefits vs the risks

 Another risk is that of higher inflation– if the prices of the everyday goods rise faster than the interest you can earn on your savings, the purchasing power of your cash diminishes over time.
-Luckily, inflation in the UK is currently falling so many cash savings accounts are now offering inflation-beating rates.
+Inflation in the UK is currently rising so many cash savings accounts are now offering very high interest rates.
 However, there is also the risk the Bank of England could cut interest rates in future, and banks could pass this on to consumers with worse deals on their savings products.

-Usually you will get a better rate if you can lock your money away for a few years on a fixed deal.
+Usually, you will get a better rate if you can lock your money away for a few years on a fixed deal.
 The longer the better: five-year fixed-rate bonds will usually pay more interest than one-year bonds, for example.
 This is an advantage but could also be a risk if you later find you need access to your cash and have to forfeit interest to get it, or better rates become available elsewhere but your money is locked in.

 How can I choose the best interest-paying account?